lisapeters13/recipe-finder/README.md

 The endpoints you may need are:

-- GET `/ramens`
+- GET `/recipe`
-- GET `/ramens/:id`
+- GET `/recipe/:id`

-Feel free to add any additional classes or ids to any elements in the HTML file as you see fit.

 ## Core Deliverables

 As a user, I can:

-- See all ramen images in the `div` with the id of `ramen-menu`.
-When the page loads, fire a function called `displayRamens` that requests the data from the server to get all the ramen objects.
-Then, display the image for each of the ramen using an `img` tag inside the `#ramen-menu` div.
+- See all recipe images in the `div` with the id of `recipe-menu`.
+When the page loads, fire a function called `displayRecipes` that requests the data from the server to get all the recipe objects.
+Then, display the image for each of the recipes using an `img` tag inside the `#recipe-menu` div.
-- Click on an image from the `#ramen-menu` div and fire a callback called `handleClick` to see all the info about that ramen displayed inside the `#ramen-detail` div (where it says `insert comment here` and `insert rating here`).
+- Click on an image from the `#recipe-menu` div and fire a callback called `handleClick` to see all the info about that ramen displayed inside the `#recipe-detail` div (where it says `insert comment here` and `insert rating here`).
-- Attach a submit even listener to the `new-ramen` form using a function called `addSubmitListener`.
+- Attach a submit even listener to the `new-recipe` form using a function called `addSubmitListener`.
-  After the submission, create a new ramen and add it to the`#ramen-menu` div.
-The new ramen does not need to persist; in other words, if you refresh the page, it's okay that the new ramen is no longer on the page.
+  After the submission, create a new ramen and add it to the`#recipe-menu` div.
+The new recipe does not need to persist; in other words, if you refresh the page, it's okay that the new recipe is no longer on the page.

-** Attention here **: Your program should have a main() function that invokes `displayRamens` and `addSubmitListener` after the DOM has fully loaded and start the program logic.
+** Attention here **: Your program should have a main() function that invokes `displayRecipes` and `addSubmitListener` after the DOM has fully loaded and start the program logic.

 ## Advanced Deliverables